Running-Bare/Oil-Cooker-/README.md

 Audio alert for a) error  - basket out of position   (with Blue LED indicator)
                 b) cooked - Time has elapsed         (with Green LED) Timed (15 sec.) drain period with Blue LED "on"      (without audio)

+I must find the latest file and upload